HatTrickLabs/txt/README.md

 ##### Notes:
 - Left trim markers *{-#if}* will trim all preceding whitespace NOT INCLUDING newline(s).
 - Right trim markers *{#if-}* will trim all trailing whitespace INCLUDING the first encountered newline.
-- To force trim on all applicable tags without including trim markers, the SuppressWhitespace class property can be set to *true*.
+- To force trim on all applicable tags without including the trim markers, set *TemplateEngine.SuppressWhitespace = true*.

 ### Lambda Expressions (Helper Functions)